Peg Perego Nido Review

-With the use of the load leg, the Nido earned a better head sensor (HIC) score with crash sensor result of 430 HIC.
-The Nido has a HIC of 573 (without load leg) where the maximum allowed is 1000 and the lower the result the better.
-Without the use of the load leg, the result is higher than the Peg Perego Primo Viaggio 4-35 that has a result of 491.
-The comparison chart above shows the results for the Nido (in black) utilii=zing the load leg in comparison to the Chicco Keyfit 30 (in green) which has the lowest (best) results with a 330.
+With the use of the load leg, the Nido earned a better head sensor (HIC) score with a crash sensor result of 430 HIC.
+The Nido has a HIC of 573 (without load leg) where the maximum allowed is 1000, and the lower the result, the better.
+Without using the load leg, the result is higher than the Peg Perego Primo Viaggio 4-35, which has a result of 491.
+The comparison chart above shows the results for the Nido (in black) utilizing the load leg in comparison to the Chicco Keyfit 30 (in green), which has the lowest (best) results with a 330.

-The Nido chest clip sensor (g clip) result is 46 sans load leg where the maximum allowed is 60 and a lower result is better.
-The Primo Viaggio 4-35 result is also 46 while the best result is 42.2 earned by the Graco SnugRide Click Connect 40.
+The Nido chest clip sensor (g clip) result is 46 sans load leg where the maximum allowed is 60, and a lower result is better.
 Unfortunately, using the load leg resulted in a worse chest sensor result of 51 g clip.
-Details of this comparison can be seen in the chart above.
+Details of this comparison are in the chart above.

-The Nido has an elongated anti-rebound bar (above left) that extends higher than the one found on the Peg Perego Primo Viaggio 4-35.
+The Nido has an elongated anti-rebound bar (above left).
 This feature helps prevent rotation in the event of an accident.
 The Nido also comes standard with a load leg (above right) that helps prevent the car seat from flopping back and forth during a crash.
 Both features theoretically increase potential safety though it is difficult to calculate their exact contribution.
-Our test results both using and not using the load leg indicate that the load leg is beneficial to the head sensor in the crash test dummy.
-Given that the chest sensor result is similar and the HIC result is better when using the load leg, it seems logical that parents should use the load leg when possible.
+Our test results, both using and not using the load leg, indicate that the load leg is beneficial to the head sensor in the crash test dummy.
+Given that the chest sensor result is similar, and the HIC result is better when using the load leg, it seems logical that parents should use the load leg when possible.

 Ease of Install - LATCH